 Because lighting is beneficial to the safety and operation of the highway system, this set-aside program was established in FY 2000.
-Projects are selected by the Bureau of Traffic Engineering based on the roadway's volume and night-time crash history.
+Projects are selected by Bureau of Transportation Safety and Technology based on the roadway's volume and night-time crash history.
 This program is limited to projects which are not included under any other KDOT program.
 Projects are scheduled until the available lighting funds are exhausted.
 (At other locations, lighting may be installed by the local unit of government by obtaining a highway permit.
 In general, the local entity bears the cost of installation, maintenance, and operation.)